 A. Designation of Oversight Committees.
-Any investigator depositing materials into the CBR may request that the CBR Governance Committee designate an Oversight Committee defined by the study team, rather than the CBR Governance Committee for any Collection(s) contributed by that investigator.
-The CBR Governance Committee may so designate that committee if it meets the standards established for Oversight Committees in the Research Biorepositories Policy.
+Any investigator depositing materials into the CBR must designate an Oversight Committee to meet the standards established in the Research Biorepositories Policy.

 B. Use Proposals.
 Investigators interested in Secondary Uses of CBR Resources must prepare and submit a Use Proposal, which will be shared with the designated Oversight Committee.
 Researchers may contact the CBR at any time for assistance, such as a request for study contact information, or what information each Oversight Committee requires for its review.